Raphi Cohen: Biography

-When Cohen came back to Israel, he was appointed as chef in large of La Regence at the King David hotel, Jerusalem.
-In 2001, at age 25, he opened Raphael restaurant in King David hotel, Tel Aviv.
-Cohen combined in the restaurant menu the Haute cuisine with strong influence from the Moroccan cuisine which he learned from his grandmother, with dishes like Moroccan Cigars and Couscous.
-Frommer's Guide wrote that "Chef Raphi Cohen is among Israel's best, and his ever-changing menu reflects a feel for French/Mediterranean cuisine heavily touched with the flavors of Israel.".
+When Cohen came back to Israel, he was appointed as chef in large of La Regence at the King David Hotel in Jerusalem.
+In 2001, at age 25, he opened Raphael restaurant in King David Hotel, Tel Aviv.
+In the restaurant menu, Cohen combined Haute cuisine with Moroccan cuisine that he learned from his grandmother, serving dishes like Moroccan Cigars and Couscous.
+Frommer's Guide wrote that "Chef Raphi Cohen is among Israel's best, and his ever-changing menu reflects a feel for French/Mediterranean cuisine heavily touched with the flavors of Israel."